doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ### [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194)
 1. Download the Main File: **Mod Organizer 2 (Archive)**
 1. Extract to ```...\Morrowind Mods\Tools\MO2```
-1. Right-click on the executable, select "Properties"; under "Compatibility" tick "Run this program as an administrator"
 1. Run ModOrganizer.exe
 	- You will be prompted to **Choose Instance**.
 Select **Portable**
 	- You will be prompted to **select the game to manage**.
 Select **Morrowind**.